--When it is dark, our pupils go larger, in order to let more light in so that we can see better.
-In bright lights, our pupils go smaller. -At the back of our eye is a sensitive sheet of nerves called a retina.
+- -When it is dark, our pupils go larger, in order to let more light in so that we can see better.
+In bright lights, our pupils go smaller. - -At the back of our eye is a sensitive sheet of nerves called a retina.
 They can detect light when it comes in through the pupil, and send messages to the brain about what we can see.

-Key vocabulary Refraction, Spectrum, Reflection, Light, Rainbow.
-Colour Suggested texts Foxton - Light use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.
+Key vocabulary

+Regraction, Spectrum, Reglection, Light, Rainbow, Colour

+Suggested texts

+Foxton - Light

+Scientists

-Scientists Thomas Edison -Invented electric light bulb, Patricia Bath (BP website)saving sight, Thomas Young (Wave Theory of Light), Ibn al-Haytham -Light and our Eyes, Percy Shaw - The Cats
+Thomas Edison -Invented electric light bulb, Patricia Bath (BP website)- saving sight, Thomas Young (Wave Theory of Light), Ibn al-Haytham -Light and our Eyes, Percy Shaw - The Cats Eye, Maria Telkes- Solar energy